lethang7794/devops-book/chap-06.md

   Create your own aws-organizations module to set up all these foundational accounts.

 - Configure the `child-accounts` module to store its state in an S3 backend (in the management account).

+### Get Your Hand Dirty: Managing multiple environments with OpenTofu and AWS

+- Using workspaces to manage multiple environments has some drawbacks, see [this blog post][how-to-manage-multiple-environments-with-terraform] to learn about

+  - these drawbacks
+  - alternative approaches for managing multiple environments, e.g. Terragrunt, Git branches.

+- Update the CI/CD configuration to work with multiple AWS accounts

+  > [!TIP]
+  > You’ll need to
+  >
+  > - create OIDC providers and IAM roles in each AWS account
+  > - have the CI/CD configuration authenticate to the right account depending on the change
+  > - configure, e.g.
+  >   - Run `tofu test` in the `development` account for changes on any branch
+  >   - Run `plan`, `apply` in the `staging` account for any PR against `main`
+  >   - Run `plan`, `apply` in the `production` account whenever you push a Git tag of the format `release-xxx`, e.g. `release-v3.1.0`.

 ## Breaking Up Your Codebase